mattpe/wbma/docs/w5-player.md

     - for 'view' use Single.js
     - delete does not need it's own view
        - after deleting use navigation.replace() to update the file list.
-    - modify is 90% same as Upload
+    - Create _Modify.js_ to _views_ folder.
+Modify is 90% same as Upload
         - make a copy of Upload.js and remove ImagePicker

 ### Tips for project